Seven Interpretive Essays on Peruvian Reality: The great property and the political power

 The political class of the Republic had power over the ownership of the land (latifundia feudalism).
 Politicians and tyrants were usually owners of large estates.
 While the provincial communities maintained a very limited advancement in its production system, the coastal provinces catered to the interests of foreign merchants, and were more technologically developed, although its exploitation still rested on feudal practices and principles.

 The "community" under the republic

 Although the tendency in the Republic was to diminish the indigenous community with the intent to give way to individual properties.
 However, there were no policies established in this regard.
 The community survived, albeit with difficulty.
 Then, an intellectual of liberal tendency like Manuel Vicente Villarán claimed the protection of the communities against agrarian exploitation.
 However, the most consistent defense would come from socialist intellectuals such as Hildebrando Castro Pozo, author of the interesting study Our indigenous community.

-The "community" and the latifundio (agriarian exploitation)
+The "community" and the latifundio (agrarian exploitation)

 The defense of the indigenous community, assumed by many thinkers such as Castro Pozo, did not rest on abstract principles of justice or traditionalist sentimentality, but on concrete economic and social reasons.
 The comparison of the latifundio serrano with the indigenous community as an agricultural production enterprise, disadvantaged the first.